 Bring enough food and water

-When you know which trail you’ll going to conquer, plan the food and water accordingly.
+When you know which trail you’ll go to conquer, plan the food and water accordingly.

 However, if you have chosen a more remote trail, then make sure that you can restore your energy during the hike.
 The food doesn’t have to be fancy, it’s enough that you take some sandwiches, nuts, vegetables like bell pepper or cucumber, granola bars, or maybe some chocolate for a quick energy boost.